Professional Teaching & Testing

 Rarely do I have to deal with a severe discipline issue, and I have been blessed with well-mannered, respectful, and enthusiastic students over the years.
 Talking out of turn and goofiness are the two discipline matters I encounter most often.
 (As I said before, there’s a reason we call them children.)
 If needed, I call parents to let them know of a more severe infraction, and that usually takes care of the problem.

 We have an exchange student staying with us.
-May this student attend class with my child?
+May this student participate in the class?

-Exchange students may audit a class without charge with a paying student only if a seat is available.
+Exchange students may audit a class without charge with a paying student.
 If an exchange student will be an active participant in the class, tuition for that student is required.

 How do you justify your tuition rates?